ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: Abstract

 \section{Abstract}

-In the interstellar medium and planetary atmosphere, the hydrogen cyanide (HCN) molecule plays an important role in the synthesis of many major prebiotic molecules (e.g., {CH$_{2}$NH}, {CH$_{3}$NH$_{2}$}, NH$_{2}$CH$_{2}$CN, etc.) via the gas-phase and grain surface chemical reactions.
-For several years, many observations have failed to detect the emission lines of HCN from the atmosphere of Saturn using ground and space-based radio telescopes.
-We presented the first successful detection of the rotational emission line of HCN from the atmosphere of Saturn using the Atacama Large Millimeter/submillimeter Array (ALMA) band 7.
-The emission line of HCN was detected from the eastern limb and western limb of Saturn at a frequency of 354.505 GHz with $\geq3\sigma$ statistical significance.
-The estimated column density of HCN in the western limb was $N$(HCN) = (7.02$\pm$0.3)$\times$10$^{12}$ cm$^{-2}$ with excitation temperature ($T_{ex}$) = 195.72$\pm$12.3 K. The column density of HCN in the eastern limb was $N$(HCN) = (3.50$\pm$0.9)$\times$10$^{12}$ cm$^{-2}$ with excitation temperature ($T_{ex}$) = 198.23$\pm$16.8 K. We also discussed the possible formation mechanism of HCN in the atmosphere of Saturn.
+In the planetary atmosphere, hydrogen cyanide (HCN) is an important nitrogen (N)-bearing molecule that plays a key role in the formation of several biomolecules via chain reactions.
+The presence of HCN characterizes the stratospheric composition of the solar gas planets and exoplanets.
+For several years, many observations have failed to identify the rotational and vibrational emission lines of HCN from the atmosphere of Saturn using ground- and space-based radio telescopes.
+We present the successful detection of the rotational emission line of HCN from the atmosphere of Saturn using the Atacama Large Millimeter/Submillimeter Array (ALMA) band 7.
+We detected the J = 4--3 transition line of the HCN from the eastern and western limbs of Saturn with $\geq5\sigma$ statistical significance.
+The derived abundances of HCN in the western and eastern limbs are 6.19 ppb and 2.90 ppb, respectively.
+We claim that HCN is formed in the atmosphere of Saturn via the photolysis of methane (CH$_{4}$) and ammonia (NH$_{3}$).

 \keywords{planets and satellites: Saturn--planets and satellites: atmospheres-- Radio lines: planetary systems-- Astrochemistry-- Astrobiology} }] \doinum{xyz/123} \artcitid{\#\#\#\#} \volnum{000} \year{2021} \pgrange{1--11} \lp{11}